robcast/digilib/doc/src/site/markdown/java-settings.md

-# Java VM settings for digilib
+# Java VM memory settings for digilib

+(Robert Casties, September 2013)

 The Java virtual machine (Java-VM) only uses a fixed amount of memory for its operations.
 When an operation needs more memory than available it aborts